brainboxdotcc/DPP/docpages/example_programs/misc/using_timers.md

 \include{cpp} timers_example2.cpp

-Great!
-Now we've learnt the basics of timers and how to stop them!
+Great! now we've learnt the basics of timers and how to stop them!

 To finish off, let's make a timer that you can start and stop with commands.
 This example will store the timer in a map where the user is the owner of the timer!